JeremyDezekiel/Todo-App/README.md

 # memoire. 📝

 A modern, responsive, and interactive To-Do List web application built with React, Vite, TailwindCSS, and a mock REST API powered by JSON Server.
-Designed for productivity, memoire. helps you organize, track, and manage your daily tasks with ease.
+Designed for productivity, memoire helps you organize, track, and manage your daily tasks with ease.

 ![screenshot](client/public/IconHtml.png)